w1ne/w1ne.github.io/_posts/personal/2023-06-16-Selling-options-strategy.md

 4. **Above $20,000**
 The goal at this point is to get individual exposure down to 5% per company and run CSP and wheels on indexes.

-## My General rules for selling Options
+## My general rules for selling Options
 - Sell weeklies (30-45 days until expiration) and delta 0.30 or lower.
 Read more about delta and theta here:[theta](https://www.projectfinance.com/theta/), [delta](https://www.projectfinance.com/option-delta-explained/) In very simple terms, 0.3 delta call option gives about a 70% chance of success.
 - Set the profit taking at +50% and cutting losses at -100% for each trade.
 - Do not hold naked put position during earnings or other significant stock events.
 I was burned before when stock swung violently in earnings, which resulted in losses.
 Selling puts into earnings is a gamble.